 - Alberta’s iconic Banff National Park, the first national park in Canada;

 - Saskatchewan’s Grasslands National Park, featuring rare wildlife and kids’ explorer programs;

 - Manitoba’s Wapusk National Park, located along the western shores of Hudson Bay and the Churchill River, popular for polar bear expeditions;

-- Ontario’s eight national parks featuring turquoise waters like the Bruce Peninsula, pristine beauty of Algonquin Park, and scenic Point Pelee, the southernmost tip of Canada’s mainland;
+- Ontario’s eight national parks featuring turquoise waters like the Bruce Peninsula, pristine beauty of Pukaskwa National Park on Lake Superior (the world’s largest freshwater lake) and scenic Point Pelee, the southernmost tip of Canada’s mainland;

 - Quebec’s stunning Saguenay Fjord and St. Lawrence Marine Parks where the many activities include whale-watching;